azert9/write-ups/fcsc-2022/share-it.md

 # Share It

+*This write-up is for the "Share It" challenge of [FCSC 2022](https://france-cybersecurity-challenge.fr).
+Two files are given: a binary and an output.*

 Scrooge McDuck made a good decision by choosing a an encryption software developed by the ANSSI.
 But greed is the root of all evil...
 By trying to optimize the code, he actually introduced a mortal flaw, that we are going to exploit.

 ## Understanding the Code